 Draghi (2014) has recently reminded us that the heterogeneous picture lying behind the aggregate data reflects highly "different initial conditions such as varying sectoral composition of employment".
 His analysis is consistent with the ECB report on EU labor markets (European Central Bank, 2012) that stresses the structural nature of European unemployment and the limited power of monetary policy in tackling this issue.
-Structural reforms are indispensable both at the individual state and the Union level.
+Structural reforms are indispensable both at the individual state and the Union level (see also the discussion in De Grauwe (2016)).
 This view has attracted the attention of researchers who have been trying to substantiate it econometrically from different perspectives.

 Hogrefe and Sachs (2014) analyse a subset of EU countries (France, Ireland, Italy, Portugal, Spain) and use a difference specification of Okun's approach (Okun, 1962) to estimate separately error correction models for each country.
 Their findings show that sectoral reallocations drove Spanish unemployment over the decade 2004-2014, while they are not significantly related to unemployment in France, Ireland and Portugal and are only marginally significant in Italy.
-The paper presents interesting results but focuses on a limited set of countries and the chosen methodology (ADL-reduced form estimation for each country) does not take into account the potential interdependence between countries.
+The paper presents interesting results but focuses on a limited set of countries and the chosen methodology (Autoregressive Distributed Lagreduced form estimation for each country) does not take into account the potential interdependence between countries.